simvue-io/docs/docs/examples/moose.md

 ## Results
 Once our simulations have completed, you can view the results using Paraview.
 To do this, for example for the Ceramic mug, you can run `paraview example/results/ceramic/mug_thermal.e`.
 Then to view the results, do the following steps:

-- In the Properties panel in the left hand side, in the Variables tab, tick the box next to $temperature$.
+- In the Properties panel in the left hand side, in the Variables tab, tick the box next to `temperature`.
 Press Apply
-- In the second bar of icons at the top of the window, click the 'vtkBlockColours' dropdown and change this to $temperature$
+- In the second bar of icons at the top of the window, click the 'vtkBlockColours' dropdown and change this to `temperature`
 - Next to this dropdown, find the button with an arrow and the letter 't'.
 Click this to rescale the data range over all timestamps
 - Press the green play button in the top bar of the window